-This page explains how to install SaltStack Enterprise on a single node (server) using the SaltStack Enterprise installer.
-After installation, a Salt Master, SaltStack Enterprise, a Redis database, and a PostgreSQL database all run on this same node.
+This page explains how to install SaltStack Config on a single node (server) using the SaltStack Config installer.
+After installation, a Salt master, SaltStack Config, a Redis database, and a PostgreSQL database all run on this same node.

 - Installs Python 3.6 on the node (if it wasn’t previously installed).

 - Installs Salt and its necessary dependencies (if it wasn’t previously installed).

 - Makes this server a master.